-2021 will see the 100th anniversary of the birth of Humphrey Lyttelton, the elder statesman of British Jazz, who led the way for the jazz revival of the late 40s and 50s, and brought jazz to the mainstream with the first UK jazz record to reach the Top 20, ‘Bad Penny Blues’.
-Lyttelton was of course just as well-known for his broadcasting work, as the host of Radio 2’s The Best of Jazz and Radio 4’s I’m Sorry I Haven’t A Clue.
+Created by jazz trumpeter and life-long fan, Chris Hodgkins, the tour will highlight how Humphrey Lyttelton led the way for the jazz revival of the late 40’s and 50’s and brought jazz to the mainstream with the first UK jazz record to reach the Top 20, ‘Bad Penny Blues’.

-‘Salute to Humph’ is led by jazz trumpeter Chris Hodgkins, a stalwart of the British Jazz scene.
-Chris has put together an impressive ten-piece band featuring top UK and US musicians who will really do Humph’s music justice.
+To do justice to Humph’s life and heritage, Chris Hodgkins, himself a stalwart of the British jazz scene, has put together an impressive ten-piece band featuring top UK and US musicians.

 Charlotte Glasson – sax, Diane McLoughlin – sax, Mark Bassey – trombone

 Alison Rayner – double bass, Cheryl Alleyne – drums

 Chris Johansen – sax, Jinjoo Yoo – piano, Wayne Wilkinson – guitar